Image by pch.vector on Freepik

 Dropshippers live and die by their inventory.
 But with Amazon in the mix, it’s even more important to fine-tune your inventory management.

-On one hand, you don’t want to oversell.
+On the one hand, you don’t want to oversell.
 That’s a recipe for dissatisfied customers and long fulfillment times.
-Amazon could even penalize you for giving a bad customer experience.
-On the other hand, you don’t want to over-order and pay for exorbitant storage fees, either.
+Amazon could even penalize you for providing a bad customer experience.
+On the other hand, you don’t want to over-order and pay exorbitant storage fees, either.

 You’re a dropshipper, and that means anybody could sell your products on Amazon.
 Anyone can copy you, so why should customers buy from your store?